 Restoring

-- Services with volumes are locked to a single server — they cannot be auto-placed across multiple nodes.
+- Services with volumes are locked to a single server.

 - Replica count is fixed at 1 for stateful services.